 16. Offer Social Media Marketing Services

-- Estimated Income: $15-$80/hour, depending on the level of expertise
+- Estimated income: $15-$80/hour, depending on the level of expertise

 - Requirements: content marketing skills and familiarity with social media trends

-17. Work as an SEO Consultant
+17. Work as a Virtual Recruiter

 18. Become a Virtual Assistant